Stabilization of Starobinsky-Vilenkin stochastic inflation by an environmental noise

 \section{The evolution of the scale factor $a(\phi)$ in some inflationary models}

 We express $H(\phi)$ as a function of $\phi$ from eq.(36).
 The dependence of $a$ on $\phi$ is more involved.
-We determine it in the slow-roll approximation.
+We determine it from eq.(37) obtained in the slow-roll approximation and no noise limit.
 All the formulas in this section can be generalized to a multifield case (38) just by a replacement $\phi\rightarrow\vert\phi\vert$.
 Let us consider some examples of potentials appearing in inflation models \cite{string2}\cite{pot}\cite{ency}\cite{odintsov}\cite{peeblesratra}\cite{peebles}.
-If $V=\frac{m^{2}}{2}\phi^{2}$ ( a chaotic inflation \cite{lindechaotic} ) then from eq.(37) ($\Lambda=8\pi G V_{0}$)
+If $V=\frac{m^{2}}{2}\phi^{2}$ ( a chaotic inflation \cite{lindechaotic} ) then from eq.(37) (the cosmological constant $\Lambda=8\pi G V_{0}$)

 Large $\phi$ corresponds to small $ a$ and small $\phi$ to large $a$.
 If $V=g\phi^{n}$ ($n>2$) then

 If $\phi\rightarrow \infty$ then $a\rightarrow 0$, if $\phi\rightarrow 0$ then $a\rightarrow \infty$ (for $\Lambda>0$).